MadBomber/aia/README.md

 # AI Assistant (AIA)

 `aia` is a command-line utility that facilitates interaction with AI models.
-It automates the management of pre-compositional prompts and executes generative AI (Gen-AI) commands on those prompts taking advantage of modern LLMs increased context window size.
+It automates the management of pre-compositional prompts and executes generative AI (Gen-AI) commands on those prompts, taking advantage of modern LLMs' increased context window size.
+The application now includes enhanced features such as directive processing, history management, shell command execution, and chat processing services.

 It leverages the `prompt_manager` gem to manage prompts.
 It utilizes "ripgrep" for searching for prompt files and uses `fzf` for prompt selection based on a search term and fuzzy matching.

 **Most Recent Change**: Refer to the [Changelog](CHANGELOG.md)

 > Just an FYI ...
-I am working in the `develop` branch to **fully integrate the ai_client gem** which gives access to all models and all providers.
+I am working in the `develop` branch to **fully integrate the ai_client gem**, which gives access to all models and all providers.
+Recent updates include the addition of `DirectiveProcessor`, `HistoryManager`, `ShellCommandExecutor`, and `ChatProcessorService` classes to enhance functionality and user experience.